So, it’s that time again and you have an audit coming up…?

 Have you addressed all the matters raised in your previous audit management letter?

-Ensure your finance team are on top of any changes to accounting standards and reporting requirements.
+your finance team are on top of any changes to accounting standards and reporting requirements.

 The Australian Accounting Standards have had some major changes over the last three years.
-These new accounting standards need to be reflected in your financial statements or this can create issues during the audit and potentially result in misleading financial information being used for management decision-making.
+These new accounting standards need to be

 Consider the impact of COVID-19 on your business.

-Given the current climate with COVID-19, you’ll need to consider the impact the pandemic has, or is likely to have, on your business and whether you will be able to continue operations moving forward.
+Given the current climate with COVID-19, you’ll need to consider the impact the pandemic has, or is likely to have, on your business and

 If COVID-19 has had an impact on your business, we recommend you revise your projected cash flows and financial statements.
 Include